 If you can agree with the following things, your answer is yes.

-- I don't want to wear the pants in my relationship
+- I don't want to wear the pants in my relationship.

-- I would rather my husband handle the big stresses in life, and I simply support him through the tough times
+- I would rather my husband handle the big stresses in life, and I simply support him through the tough times.

-- I love cooking and keeping the house beautiful, things I need to stay home to do
+- I love cooking and keeping the house beautiful, things I need to stay home to do.

-- I want to have a protector and a masculine guide in my life
+- I want to have a protector and a masculine guide in my life.

-The ultimate problem with telling generations of young women to put career first is that the workplace does not care about you and never will.
+The ultimate problem with telling generations of young women to put their careers first is that the workplace does not care about us and never will.
 It is not pro-woman.
 It is not pro-human.
 The workplace cares about your output and productivity, but it will never love you like a husband in a relationship can.

 Getting What You Want and Need As a Wife Without Demanding It

-If you are concerned with never getting your way if you become submissive to your husband, consider that your husband will want to make you happy when you become an easy-going, gracious wife.
+If you are concerned with never getting your way if you become submissive to your husband, consider that your husband will want to make you happy when you are an easy-going, gracious wife.
 Be kind and polite to your husband, and he will respond in kind.

-Have You Really Enjoyed Independence and Gender Neutrality that Much?
+Have You Really Enjoyed Independence and Gender Neutrality That Much?

 Well, my career gave me a lovely paycheck but exposed me to endless corporate battles, tough deadlines, work enemies, and stress.
-In short, it was everything my character was not set up to deal with.
-My character is extremely feminine.
+In short, it was everything my extremely feminine character was not set up to deal with.

-When I traded my paper-pushing for a husband, I found that satisfaction my character had been looking for -- that right fit.
+When I traded my paper-pushing for a husband, I found that satisfaction my character had been looking for—that right fit.
 I found I fell naturally into a role of being the protected, spoiled, submissive wife to my leader, dominant, provider, protective husband.

 Using a business analogy, I think of my husband as my own special client, one that provides me with mutual rewards.